LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 These scripts allow pre-compilation of the Logtalk compiler/runtime and optionally of a Logtalk application.
-This is a common requirement for embedding.
+This is a common requirement for embedding, specially when deploying applications in read-only file systems.
 These sample scripts should be regarded as starting points as actual use requires customization (e.g. the starting goal, inclusion of a top-level interpreter, etc).
 The scripts also accept command-lines options for specifying a paths files and a settings file.
 See the `settings-embedding-sample.lgt` file for settings suggestions for embedding applications.

 An alternative, available in some backend Prolog compilers such as SICStus Prolog, SWI-Prolog, and YAP, is to create a *saved state*